California’s monster net neutrality bill just survived its dicey first hearing

 - Wiener’s bill takes a confusingly nuanced approach, allowing the state to examine, on a case-by-case basis, whether a cost-sharing deal limits consumer choice.

 - Wiener also takes on “zero-rating” programs like T-Mobile’s Binge On.
-Those programs exempt some content—say Hulu videos—from a user’s monthly data cap.
+Those programs exempt some content—say, Hulu videos—from a user’s monthly data cap.
 But nothing is really free: The content provider generally has to pick up the tab for this bandwidth.
 That sounds a bit like paid prioritization, which giants like Netflix or YouTube are more likely to afford than newer, innovative, but cash-strapped startups.

 - Wiener says that zero rating has to be equally accessible to all content providers, so ISPs likely can’t make money by charging content providers to take part.